This privacy notice was last updated in June 2026.

 How and why we use cookies

-We use cookies on the Royal Institute of Philosophy website to enable the effective operation of the website.
-These are cookies that are strictly necessary for the operation of a website.
-Without these cookies, this website won’t function properly.
+We use Google Analytics (a non essential cookie) on the Royal Institute of Philosophy website to collect standard internet log information and details of visitor’s behaviour patterns.
+We do this to discover such things as the number of visitors to the site.
+This information is only processed in a way that does not identify anyone.
 Accordingly, we are not asking you for your specific consent for those cookies.
 For all other cookies, your informed consent is required.

 How you can change your cookies